 When you’re going through the house, there are certain signs that you can look for when doing the inspection, such as cracks in plaster walls, a basement wall crack that extends from floor to ceiling, doors that stick, sagging floors, pooling water near a slab foundation, or a wet crawl space after precipitation falls.

-There are some signs that are less subtle, such as strange smells coming from the basement or uncomfortable indoor humidity.
-However, sometimes signs of foundation problems are not immediately associated with foundation damage and go unnoticed by the untrained eye.
+There are some signs that are less subtle, such as strange smells coming from the basement (other than your teenage son) or uncomfortable indoor humidity.
+Sometimes signs of foundation problems are not immediately associated with foundation damage and go unnoticed by the untrained eye.
+So trust the experts.

-When we look at a home, we normally see the foundation, the walls, and the exterior beauty.
-Beneath it all, lies a maze of wiring and pipes that ensure that we have enough heat, electricity and plumbing that works.
+When we look at a home, we normally analyze the foundation, the walls, and the exterior.
+But as your grade one teacher might have told you, it’s what’s on the inside that counts.
+Beneath the exterior lies a maze of wiring and pipes that ensure that you’ll have heat, electricity and plumbing that works.

 When a home inspection is done, often the major issues lie in these areas, because they are not apparent to the blind eye.
 Therefore, you might need to bring in an expert in each of these areas to get their professional approval before purchasing the house.